mprzewlocki98/second-year-major-project/README.md

 ## Running the tests

-Explain how to run the automated tests for this system.
+### Edit Mode Tests and Play Mode tests
+NB: Edit mode test scripts are found in "Assets > Scripts > Test > Editor"
+    Play mode test scripts are found in "Assets > Scripts > Test"

+To execute both tests, launch Unity > Window > Test Runner.
+Toggle between the Edit Mode and Play Mode to run the tests.

 ## Closed branches

-You can retrive and recreate a closed branch with the following command:

-git checkout -b new_branch_name archive/<branchname>
+You can retrieve and recreate a closed branch with the following command: git checkout -b new_branch_name archive/<branchname>

-## Acknowledgements

-List of APIs etc. will be listed here